Ramprasad-Group/polymer_knowledge_extraction/README.md

-This repo contains starter code and data for the paper 'Automated knowledge extraction from polymer literature using Natural Language Processing'.
+This repo contains starter code and data for the paper 'Automated knowledge extraction from polymer literature using Natural Language Processing' [2].
 The Word2Vec model described in the paper can be found at 10.6084/m9.figshare.13211015 .

 A detailed description of the files is given below:

 notebooks/Model\_evaluation_demo.ipynb - starter code to access the word vector model and compute analogies with it

 data/Mat-intelligence_data/apl.json - A list of application tokens for the materials science space.
-More info on this can be found in [1](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00470)
+More info on this can be found in Ref.
+[1](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00470)

 data/analogies\_dataset/modified_analogies.txt - Contains analogy pairs for general english language and inorganic materials science tasks.
 More info on this can be found at